-In the case of a company submitting an R&D claim for the first time, my advice would always be to prepare a short report to go with the computation.
-This should explain what their R&D activities are all about and also demonstrate that they can appropriately answer the four questions that I discussed earlier.
+In the case of a company submitting an R&D claim for the first time, our advice would always be to prepare a short report to go with the computation.
+This should explain what their R&D activities are all about and also demonstrate that they can appropriately answer the four questions discussed earlier.

 For companies that are submitting their second and subsequent R&D claims, I don’t necessarily think that there is a need to produce a report.
 It is simply a case of including all the information in the corporation tax computation which is ultimately submitted to HMRC.

 Where a company is submitting its first return, HMRC will see its accompanying report with the calculations that have been made, and so are perhaps less likely to ask questions as any they might have will have already been answered in what has been filed.

 A company would be well advised to give as much detail as possible in their corporation tax computations, because that will hopefully stop HMRC raising any questions, and it should be easy enough for the company to do so.
 The company may need to talk to their technical team to produce the report and then the finance team to get the figures together for the claim itself.

 Does an R&D claim have to be made at the end of a company’s accounting year?

 Yes.
 It’s part of the corporation tax computation, and that can and is only prepared when the financial statements for the period concerned are prepared.